BaseMax/api-webservice-COVID-19/README.md

 ## Features

 - Free, Open Source, Easy and short code
+- Ability to create token for suers
 - Ability to search in country
 - Ability to sort (ASC or DESC) in country list
 - Ability to get total number (in world)
+- Ability to limit auth and token

 ----------